Oneirical/bevy_tgfp/7-peace-was-never-an-option.md

 Try `cargo run`.

-You'll find everything in working order: the sprite rotations when walking around, the inescapable cage, and melee attacking the pesky denizens intruding on your personal space... but everyone is nicely isolated in their own cubicles, unable to transit between the four quadrants.
+You'll find everything in working order: the sprite rotations when walking around, the inescapable cage, and melee attacking the pesky denizens intruding on your personal space... but you'll have to bash your way through the doors to move from quadrant to quadrant!

+{{ image(src="https://raw.githubusercontent.com/Oneirical/oneirical.github.io/main/7-peace-was-never-an-option/bash.gif", alt="The player melee attacks doors to force them open, and gets slapped from all sides by the various Hunters around.",
+         position="center", style="border-radius: 8px;") }}

 We'll fix that.
 When a door is opened, it will become `Intangible`, which means it will be removed from the `Map`.
 It will still exist, but will no longer be included in any collisions or spell targeting.